SYZ mirror symmetry for toric varieties: The SYZ proposal

-\item[(ii)] there exist Fourier--type transforms which are responsible for the interchange between symplectic-geometric (resp. complex-geometric) data on $X$ and complex-geometric (resp. symplectic-geometric) data on $\check{X}$. \end{itemize} \end{conj}
+\item[(ii)] there exist Fourier--type transforms which exchange symplectic-geometric (resp. complex-geometric) data on $X$ with complex-geometric (resp. symplectic-geometric) data on $\check{X}$. \end{itemize} \end{conj}

-This conjecture has since become one of the two major mathematical approaches (the other being Kontsevich's homological mirror symmetry conjecture \cite{Kontsevich-ICM94}) in the study of mirror symmetry.
-It provides a concrete and beautiful picture depicting the geometry underlying mirror symmetry.
+This conjecture has since become one of the two major mathematical approaches in the study of mirror symmetry (the other being Kontsevich's homological mirror symmetry conjecture \cite{Kontsevich-ICM94}); it provides a concrete and beautiful picture depicting the geometry underlying mirror symmetry.

-In particular, this suggests a geometric construction of mirrors, namely, by taking the fiberwise dual of a special Lagrangian torus fibration on a given Calabi-Yau manifold.
+The SYZ conjecture, in particular, suggests a geometric construction of mirrors, namely, by taking the fiberwise dual of a special Lagrangian torus fibration on a given Calabi-Yau manifold.
 It turns out that such a construction has to be modified by {\em quantum (or instanton) corrections} except in the semi-flat case (which will be reviewed below).

 By {\em SYZ mirror symmetry} we mean the investigation of mirror symmetry along the lines of the SYZ proposal.
 The aim of this note is to review recent developments in SYZ mirror symmetry for toric varieties, including SYZ constructions of their mirrors and various open mirror theorems which lead to an enumerating meaning of (inverse of) mirror maps.